 The measurement of serum immunoglobulin A is used in the laboratory investigation of monoclonal gammopathies and immune system deficiencies.

-Immunoglobulin A (IgA) exists in two forms, a circulating form and a secreted form.
-IgA consists of the antibodies that are effective against viruses and certain bacteria such as Clostridium tetani, Corynebacterium diphtheriae and Escherichia coli.
-Primarily located in mucosal membranes, it is the major immunoglobulin in colostrum, saliva, tears, bronchial secretions, urogenital, gastrointestinal and respiratory tracts.
+Immunoglobulin A (IgA) exists in two forms, a circulating form, and a secreted form.
+IgA consists of antibodies that are effective against viruses and certain bacteria such as Clostridium tetani, Corynebacterium diphtheriae, and Escherichia coli.
+Primarily located in mucosal membranes, it is the major immunoglobulin in colostrum, saliva, tears, bronchial secretions, urogenital, gastrointestinal, and respiratory tracts.
 IgA has been found in receptors in alveolar macrophages and leukocytes and is believed to provide a broad protective function in the respiratory tract.
 Protects by neutralizing viruses that invade the endothelial surface after infection.
 In the blood, immunoglobulin A is normally 10-15% of all the body's immunoglobulins.
 Immunoglobulin A does not cross the placenta.

 What Do Pathological Values Mean?

 - Increase: Arthritis (rheumatoid), autoimmune disorders, Berger's disease, carcinoma, cirrhosis, chronic infections, dysproteinemia, Henoch-Schonlein purpura, multiple myeloma, polio, sinusitis, Wiskott-Aldrich syndrome.